Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Research has shown sleep is critical to building muscle.

-In fact, poor sleep increases the risk of muscle mass reduction.
-If you have poor sleep habits it’s unlikely your body will be generating new muscle tissue, regardless of whether you’re using creatine.
+Poor sleep increases the risk of muscle mass reduction.
+If you have poor sleep habits, it’s unlikely your body will generate new muscle tissue, regardless of whether you’re using creatine.

 Chronic sleep deprivation inhibits this process, causing a loss of muscle mass and function.
 In addition, it will impact your ability to train harder because sleep deprivation will have you giving up quicker than you otherwise would under optimal sleep ranges of 7-9 hours per night.

-So before thinking you need creatine to build muscle, review your sleep routine because bad sleep habits are going to negatively impact your gains.
+So before thinking you need creatine to build muscle, review your sleep routine because bad sleep habits are going to impact your gains negatively.
 If your sleep routine is inconsistent, try doing the following:

-- Limiting screen time before going to sleep – put your phone away at least 30mins before bed;
+• Limiting screen time before going to sleep – put your phone away at least 30 minutes before bed.

-- Have mood lighting, there is no need to have bright lights blaring; and
+• Have mood lighting; there is no need to have bright lights blaring.

 Does Creatine Help You Build Muscle Faster

-When looking at the available research as a whole, the use of creatine will benefit pursuits in strength and weight training.
+When looking at the available research, the use of creatine will benefit pursuits in strength and weight training.

-By supplementing with creatine alongside a tailored resistance training program you’ll be more likely to experience faster results (only if the 3 pillars discussed above are taken care of first).
+By supplementing with creatine alongside a tailored resistance training program, you’ll be more likely to experience faster results (only if the three pillars discussed above are taken care of first).

 Let’s look at the research:

-- A study focusing on old men using creatine coupled with a resistance training program produced increases in lean muscle, improved leg strength, endurance and power.
+• A study focusing on old men using creatine coupled with a resistance training program produced increased lean muscle, improved leg strength, endurance, and power.

-- Another study had test participants taking creatine versus another set of participants taking a placebo, with all other parameters the same to see bench press progression.
+• Another study tested participants taking creatine versus another set of participants taking a placebo, with all other parameters the same to see bench press progression.
 This showed bench press increases of around 43% for a 1RM and 14% average increase in general strength for the participants taking the creatine.

 Certainly, if you’re looking to progress your muscle-building goals, creatine is a tested and proven supplement to support you with this.